echen333/cp-workshop/appendix/meta.md

 ## Jeffrey Chang

+My recommendations for improvement are generic, but in this case, the generic advice is good advice.

+First, attempt to do problems just outside your skill level.
+They shouldn't be too hard or too easy (although easy problems may be more fun).
+Your goal should be to learn how to solve problems.
+I like using question difficulty ratings on codeforces and kenkoooo.com for atcoder.
+The main way to improve is always to just do more problems, so the more time you spend, the better you'll get.

+Second, don't spend too long on a question, especially when you start.
+If it takes you more than 20 minutes to formulate a solution, read their solution and move on.
+You'll want to see a lot of different problems to learn.

+Third, make sure you understand their solution.
+This means figuring out why the solution works and why you want to use whatever algorithm or data structure.
+This is far more important than solving an individual question, because you learn how to think.

+Fourth, plan out your code on paper.
+Paper is a good habit because you can often find logic errors on paper.
+Additionally, don't spend too long coding a problem (<30 min).

+Fifth, this might be controversial but learning debugging is kinda a waste of time.
+If your code doesn't work but you can't figure out why, just read their solution and understand how they coded it.
+Imo, you just learn debugging and better coding habits over time regardless and the main focus for improving should be the concepts.

+Sixth, ask people for help.
+The discord is a great place to get help and other people are great resources 🙂

+Last, but most definitely not least (actually the most important thing).
+Competitive programming should be a lot of fun and not a homework.
+It's a lot easier to spend another 5 hours on an ICPC set on my weekend because I find it fun to solve problems and program solutions.
+Make friends or recruit your friends to join you, so you have a good time doing competitive programming!

 ## Edward Chen

 Practice on Codeforces problems a little above your rating.
 Judge your progress by how many difficult problems you've completed.
 Don't worry too much about your rating, it lags behind your skill.